Powis castle (Trallwg

 possessions for his own.
 Llywelyn then proceeded to deal with

-Powis castle as his own, parcelling it out to his sons as he felt fit.
+Powis castle as his personal property, parcelling it out to his sons as he felt fit.

 In 1241 Gruffydd ap Gwenwynwyn regained his castle and held